electron/electronjs.org-old/_docs/api/native-image.md

 Currently `PNG` and `JPEG` image formats are supported. `PNG` is recommended because of its support for transparency and lossless compression.

-On Windows, you can also load an `ICO` icon from a file path.
+On Windows, you can also load `ICO` icons from file paths, to get best visual effects it is recommended to include at least followings sizes in the icon:

+* 16x16
+* 32x32
+* 256x256

 ## High Resolution Image